ChainAgnostic/CAIPs/CAIPs/caip-27.md

 on multiple namespaces).

 ## Specification

+### Language

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" written in uppercase in this document are to be interpreted as described in [RFC 2119][]

+### Definition

 The JSON-RPC provider is able to make one or more JSON-RPC requests accompanied by a [CAIP-2][] compatible `chainId` and a keyed to the [sessionId][CAIP-171] of